digiv3rse/assets/docs/authentication/onboarding.md

 ### Crypto Onboarding

-In crypto self-funded onboarding, the user is guided through the process of creating a Lens Profile with their desired Handle for a fee of 8 MATIC.
+In crypto self-funded onboarding, the user is guided through the process of creating a DiGi Profile with their desired Handle for a fee of 8 MATIC.
 As this process uses the user's wallet to send the transaction, it cannot be gasless and requires the user's signature.

 # React SDK